ioannatselka/wildfire-eo-portal/README.md

 [Live app](https://wildfire-eo-app.streamlit.app/)

 The dashboard computes burn severity from pre/post-fire Sentinel-2 composites and reports burned area by severity class and land cover type.
-Built around three wildfire events in Greece, with support for arbitrary custom areas of interest.
+Built around past wildfire events in Greece, with support for arbitrary custom areas of interest.

 ## Demo